hak5/usbrubberducky-payloads/payloads/library/execution/Windows-Duck-In-The-Middle/README.md

 4. Confirm the addition of a trusted certificate through the confirmation dialog box.
 5. Close the virtual desktop.

-> Note : No configuration is required for Edge and Chrome browsers, as they accept user root certificates by default.
+> Note: No configuration is required for Edge and Chrome browsers, as they accept user root certificates by default.

 ## Results